 What Compensation Can You Recover in a Lansing Wrongful Death Claim?

-A wrongful death lawsuit is not just about justice, it’s also about securing the financial support your family needs to rebuild after an unimaginable loss.
-In Michigan, surviving family members may be entitled to a wide range of damages depending on the circumstances of the death, their relationship to the deceased, and who paid for expenses related to the loss.
+A wrongful death lawsuit is not just about justice, it is also about securing the financial support your family needs to rebuild after an unimaginable loss.
+When families speak with our injury lawyers in the Lansing area, one of the first questions is what compensation may be available under Michigan law.
+Surviving family members may be entitled to a wide range of damages depending on the circumstances of the death, their relationship to the deceased, and who paid for expenses related to the loss.
 The compensation available in a Lansing wrongful death claim generally falls into two categories: economic damages and non-economic damages.
 Below is a breakdown of the most common types of compensation available to families pursuing a wrongful death case:

 At The Clark Law Office, we work closely with economic experts and grief counselors when needed to ensure your claim reflects the full impact of your loved one’s death , not just the financial loss, but the emotional and personal devastation it has caused.